Home - HomeschoolMath.net

 CMP helps students and teachers develop understanding of important mathematical concepts, skills, procedures, and ways of thinking and reasoning, in number, geometry, measurement, algebra, probability and statistics.

 Pricing: This curriculum is published by Pearson.
-Each student unit $9.97 (there are 8 per grade).
-Each teacher guide $21.97 (there are 8 per grade).
+Each student unit $9.97 - $12.97 (there are 8 per grade).
+Each teacher guide $27.97 (there are 8 per grade).
+Items can only be purchased with PO or school credit card.

 Reviews of CMP Math